asimovian/old-plur-backup/js/plur/zelab/trust/README.md

 will trust the SQL Node to provide correct SQL Service Responses more than it will itself to do the same.

 Grouping contexts together to form aggregate contexts allow the concept of "trust" to be more generally conceptualized.
-It allows to determine whether an actor/subject is trusted *in general*, without having to calculate the contextual details (network, author, quality, etc.).
+It allows determining of whether an actor/subject is trusted *in general*, without having to calculate the contextual details (network, author, quality, etc.).

 Trust Networks
 --------------

-By sharing trusts lists with each other, actors can further **predict** trust of actors/subjects by comparing the trust predictions of others.
+By sharing trust lists with each other, actors can further **predict** trust of actors/subjects by comparing the trust predictions of others.
 Opinions from actors that are trusted more than others will affect the opinion of the comparing actor in a weighted manner.